gregwk/cs-vtmit-practices/overview/online-tech.md

-# Know the online technologies that VT has access to
+# Know the online technologies VT has access to

 Virginia Tech has access to a wide variety of online learning tools and technologies, including: